jrao/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-json-web-services.markdown

 ### Default Parameters [](id=default-parameters)

-When accessing *secure* JSON web services (i.e., the user has to be authenticated), some parameters are made available to the web services by default.
-Unless you want to change their values to something other than their defaults, you don't have to specify them explicitly.
+When accessing *secure* JSON web services (i.e., services for which the user must be authenticated), some parameters are made available to the web services by default.
+Note that as of Liferay 6.2, all of Liferay's web services are secured by default.
+Unless you want to change the available parameters' values to something other than their defaults, you don't have to specify them explicitly.

-Here are the default parameters:
+Here are the available default parameters:

 - `userId`: The primary key of the authenticated user
 - `user`: The full user object